Release date: 11 June 2019

 • West Sussex Highways has provided a total of 5.8km of cycle path in the 2018-2019 financial year (exceeding the 5.75km target).

-• You can find maps of on and off-road cycle routes online here online cycling information
+• You can find maps of on and off-road cycle routes on our online cycling information page.

 • You can also use our Cycle Journey Planner to find the best way to get around the county, and beyond, on two wheels.
 You can choose a fast route, a quiet route or a balance of both.